Neats29/neats29.github.io/source/_posts/roam.md

 </img>

 However, for small self-paced courses like the ones mentioned earlier, having Takeaways as an attribute works well.
-Of course, attributes (created by entering `::` after the word), become pages in Roam.
+Of course, attributes (created by entering `::` after the name), become pages in Roam.
 Which is great, because at a quick glance you could see the takeaways from the short self-paced courses you've taken.

 <h1 style="font-size: 1.6em;">Content Creation</h1>